Reindeer herding: Russia

-Summer pastures are located on watersheds, while winter pastures are located in river basins.
+Summer pastures are located on watershed areas (drainage divides), while winter pastures are located in river basins.
 Hunting for wild deer has traditionally served as a by-catch for reindeer herders and was conducted seasonally by small groups of hunters in river crossings.
 Nomadism is of key importance to the Evenk culture.
-As a result of Soviet collectivization, the nomads forcibly became sedentary, which resulted in the disintegration of social structures and cultural identity.
+As a result of Soviet collectivization, nomads were forcibly made sedentary, which resulted in the disintegration of social structures and cultural identities.
 Deer are used for riding and transporting loads and are grazed without dogs.
 Modern vehicles only partially replaced deer.
 Evenk reindeer herding serves as a model for small-scale reindeer herding where deer are used as vehicles for milk production.

 Traditionally, the number of deer varied from several head to two or three dozen head per family.
 Relations with the deer were close, deer were saddled and milked, and the process of domestication continued through the use of millennial techniques, such as the use of salt, smoke to control insects and protection from predators.
 Evenk reindeer herding is closely connected with the Sayan reindeer herding (Todzhans, Tofalars, Czataans).
 On the reindeer Evenks traveled along the whole Eastern Siberia, spread out on 7 million square kilometers.
 As a result, there are about 20 clearly defined Evenk subgroups, and reindeer herding has become an important indicator of the Evenk identity.

 The industrial development of certain parts of Siberia had catastrophic consequences for some groups of Evenks, and recently this process is gaining momentum due to accelerated extraction of minerals, construction of pipelines and development of the timber industry complex.
 The fate of the Evenk reindeer herders in the Upper Bureysky District of the Amur Oblast serves as a reminder that reindeer husbandry in these regions may come to an end.